MehulPol/MehulPol/README.md

 ## Past Projects

+### 🏈 NFL Combine Career Prediction

+- Analyzed Combine metrics (2010–2023) to predict NFL success using machine learning models.
+- Applied GLM, Random Forest, GBM, and Deep Neural Networks for both classification and regression.
+- Engineered dataset from nflverse, using EM, kNN, and position-based imputation to handle missing data.
+- Presented findings and practical takeaways in both technical and non-technical formats as a capstone project.

 ### 🏆 Big Data Bowl Submission

 - Participated in the **NFL Big Data Bowl**, using player tracking data to develop innovative analytical solutions.